ahmadfathir/PDF-Bruteforce/README.md

 # PDF Bruteforce Tool

-Tool untuk melakukan brute force password pada file PDF yang terproteksi menggunakan wordlist.
+Tool to brute force passwords on protected PDF files using wordlist.

-## Deskripsi
+## Deskription

-Script Python ini menggunakan library `pikepdf` untuk mencoba berbagai password dari wordlist guna membuka file PDF yang dilindungi password.
-Tool ini berguna untuk penetration testing dan recovery password PDF yang terlupa.
+This Python script uses the `pikepdf` library to try different passwords from a wordlist to open a password-protected PDF file.
+This tool is useful for penetration testing and recovering forgotten PDF passwords.

-## Fitur
+## Feature

-- ✅ Brute force password PDF menggunakan wordlist
+- ✅ Brute force PDF password using wordlist
-- ✅ Support encoding UTF-8 untuk wordlist
+- ✅ Support UTF-8 encoding for wordlist
-- ✅ Error handling yang baik
+- ✅ Good error handling
-- ✅ Progress indicator dengan nomor percobaan
+- ✅ Progress indicator with attempt number
-- ✅ Validasi file input
+- ✅ Input file validation
-- ✅ Command line interface yang mudah digunakan
+- ✅ Easy to use command line interface

 ## Requirements